MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Referral Contract Testnet Guide.md

-# Application Builders Contract Testnet Guide
+# Referral Contract Testnet Guide

 ## Introduction
-This guide will walk you through the main functions of the Morpheus Application Builders Smart Contract on Arbitrum Sepolia from both, Builder and End User sides.
+This guide will walk you through the main functions of the Morpheus Referral Smart Contract on Sepolia testnet.

 ---